 Kiino Villand is a Los Angeles-based photographer of Estonian descent best known for his portraits of esteemed personalities from the worlds of film, music, fashion, sports, art and culture.
-His editorial, fashion and advertising work has appeared in publications such as Vanity Fair, Emmy, V-Life, i-D, Anthem, Juxtapoz, Tokion, Grand Royal, Spin, Entertainment Weekly, Elle, W and Wired.
-His client list also includes Ogilvy & Mather/LA, Saatchi & Saatchi/Singapore, Simon & Schuster, Activision (for Guitar Hero), Virgin Mobile, Lambesis (Airwalk), Interscope, Arista, Labatt’s and DC Shoe Co.
+His editorial, fashion and advertising work has appeared in publications such as Vanity Fair, Emmy Magazine, V-Life (Variety), i-D, Juxtapoz, Grand Royal, Spin, Entertainment Weekly, Elle, W and Wired.
+His client list also includes Ogilvy & Mather/LA, Saatchi & Saatchi/Singapore, Simon & Schuster, Activision (for Guitar Hero), Virgin Mobile, Interscope, Arista, Labatt’s and DC Shoe Co.

 In 2022, his work was included in an exhibition at the Estonian Sports and Olympics Museum (Eesti Spordi- ja Olümpiamuuseum).
 It features his images of Olympic skateboarder Sky Brown and legendary pro skater Tony Hawk.

-Kiino’s varied subjects range from everyday people, to the famous to the infamous.
-They include luminaries such as Kerry Washington, Micheal Phelps, Monica Bellucci, Debbie Allen, David Lynch, Chris Rock, Anthony Kiedis, Naomi Campbell, Kyra Sedgwick, Kevin Bacon, Beastie Boys, Futura 2000, Justin Pierce, Shepard Fairey, Jared Leto, Thom Yorke, Spike Jonze and Vanessa Traina to name, well...several.
+Kiino’s subjects range from everyday people to those recognized in the arts, entertainment and cultural sphere.
+They include luminaries such as Kerry Washington, Debbie Allen, David Lynch, Chris Rock, Monica Bellucci, Anthony Kiedis, Naomi Campbell, Kyra Sedgwick, Kevin Bacon, Beastie Boys, Futura 2000, Micheal Phelps, Justin Pierce, Shepard Fairey, Jared Leto, Thom Yorke, Spike Jonze and Vanessa Traina to name, well...several.